BMW 6 Series (G32): Development and launch

+Discontinuation

+The only 6 Series GT to be sold in the USA was the 640i xDrive, for the 2019 model year, as the previous 6 Series (the F06-based Gran Coupé) was also offered in the 2019 model year.
+Both the Gran Coupé (final year of sale, as production ceased in September 2018) and the Gran Turismo (which continued to be available outside the USA) were discontinued in the USA market after the 2019 model year.

+The 6 Series Gran Turismo (G32) was discontinued in August 2023 with no successor.
+While its looks were less awkward than the preceding 5 Series Gran Turismo (F07), both the F07 and G32 had a mixed reception due to the "higher roof [and] the eye-mugging rear" compared to the sleeker (but less practical) Audi A7.
+Although the practicality of the 6 Series Gran Turismo was lauded, it also faced internal competition from the BMW X5 and X6.

 Equipment

 The 6 Series Gran Turismo comes with a 10.25-inch screen featuring the latest version of iDrive 6.0, and is available with gesture control.
 BMW Active Driving Assistant is a standard feature on all models, and includes safety features such as: blind spot monitoring, lane departure warning and speed limit information.
 The 6 Series GT also features adaptive headlights, and many sensors to assist parking and motorway driving.

 Transmissions

 All models feature an 8-speed automatic transmission.
 The available transmissions are: